BaffRami/data-analysis_extension/README.md

   - Select a category from the list.
   - Click **"Next"** to proceed to the operation selection.
   - Choose an operation and follow the prompts.
-  - Queue the operation or perform it immediately.
+  - Queue the operation or insert it immediately.

 ### 2\.
 Create Custom Operation